 After two years of searching for a house, we were either on the verge of giving up, or on the verge of lunacy.
 Whichever came first.
 Then we found our new place.
 It was move-in ready, so to speak.
 Not a hazmat-suit-requiring hell hole like some of the places we toured.
 The location was perfection.
 And the price was right (not counting the bidding war.)

-The decor was contemporary, mostly from a store I can’t mention.
-Young affluent professional, Gen X style.
-Lovely.
-Coordinated, and most important of all, clean.
+The decor was contemporary, furnished mostly from a store I can’t mention.
+It screamed “young, affluent professional.”
+Everything was well coordinated, and most important of all, clean.

 “It shows very well.
 They live like this all the time!” said the seller’s agent.

 Some people like to see a place in it’s natural, lived-in state when house hunting, especially if it’s not gross.
 Not me.
 I like empty rooms and bare walls.
 But I can envision a place empty, regardless of the millions of personal snapshots on the walls.
 Which is what I did.